bcit-ltc/qcon-guide/docs/additional-info/media-links.md

 ## Videos

 Currently, QCon doesn't accept embedded videos.
-Please add videos after the questions have been imported into your LMS.
+Please either add a link to a video or add embedded videos after the questions have been imported into your LMS.

 ## Web Links